iwm10/ADEL-System/README.md

 ## Smart Light Traffic System:
-This topic aims To Count the density of each light traffic vehicle and manage timers of each light traffic according to how high and low the density of vehicles inside each light traffic, and detect any vehicle that violated lane line rules and send them messages with their information and fee.
+This topic aims To Count the density of each light traffic vehicle and manage timers of each light traffic according to how high and low the density of vehicles inside each light traffic with CCTV camera, and detect any vehicle that violated lane line rules and send them messages with their information and fee.

 ### Key Feature:
 - **Vehicles  Detection & tracking:** Identify each vehicle inside lanes with id by tracker and detect the type of the car.